LouiseDevTeam/Aracataca/README.md

 ## Aracataca

-A program for forwarding QQ messages to email.
+A program for forwarding QQ messages to email (Currently ONLY email).

 ## Credits